Once upon a time, there were three ripe bananas staring at me. How did I let that happen again? I viewed them as a challenge!

 This is my cookbook cupboard.
 What you can’t see is it’s two layers deep.
-Some of the volumes are from the 1930’s, 40’s and 50’s.
+Some of the volumes are from the 1930s, ’40s. and ’50s.
 Like friends.
 Over the years, I’d get one out to keep me company while I ate breakfast.
 I pored over them as if they were textbooks.
-I learned how to cook by osmosis.
+That’s how I learned how to cook!
+By osmosis!

-I spent an evening looking through some of my old favorites to find any banana cake recipe that held some promise.
+I spent an entire evening looking through some of my old favorites to find any banana cake recipe that held any promise.
 And then, I created my own.
 Yep, with actual measurements and directions!
 And I baked two layers.